s-guenther/photobooth/README.md

 - Connect 3 buttons to the correct GPIO pins and voltage supply GPIO pin.
 See ./photobooth.py for the correct pin numbers.
 - make sure all libraries which are imported are installed and working
+- Create a ./mailadress file in your HOME directory.
+Write your mailaddress in a single line (see ./dummymailaddress file as example)

 Todos